Towards Nielsen-Thurston classification for surfaces of infinite type: well-tempered homeomorphisms: Background

 By a surface $S$ we will mean a connected orientable 2-manifold, without boundary unless otherwise stated.
 When we need to consider surfaces with boundary, we will usually say \emph{bordered} surface for emphasis.
+By a \emph{hyperbolic metric} on $S$ we always mean a complete hyperbolic metric without funnels or half-planes (i.e.\ the hyperbolic surface coincides with its convex core, which is also equivalent to the metric being of the \emph{first kind} -- see \cite{ar_structure}).
+Hyperbolic metrics on surfaces with boundary will be assumed to contain no funnels or half planes and to have totally geodesic boundary.

 A surface $S$ has \emph{finite type} if $\pi_1(S)$ is finitely generated and \emph{infinite type} otherwise.
 By the classification of surfaces, $S$ is of finite type if and only if $S$ is homeomorphic to a closed genus $g$ surface minus finitely many points.
 A \emph{pair of pants} is a (possibly bordered) surface homeomorphic to either a three-holed sphere, or a two-holed, once-punctured sphere, or a twice-punctured disk.